Perfect Pairings & Recipes for

 The flavours most associated with mustard notes are: Tomato, Capsaicin, Oyster, Glutamic, Capsicum, Seaweed, Fatty, Balsam, Liquorice, Sage, Eucalyptus, Hickory, Oleic, Resin, Copper.

 Our analysis shows that the flavour of mustard is strongly associated with the flavour of tomato.
-This suggests we should look for ingredients with a tomatoey flavour, such as tomato, when pairing with the mustardy aromas of mizuna.
+This suggests we should look for ingredients with a tomatoey flavour, such as tomato, when pairing with the mustardy aroma accents of mizuna.

 The recipes below provide inspiration for pairing mizuna with tomato.